 Accounts Receivable: Accounts receivable consist primarily of initial and annual administration fees receivable from conduit bond financing borrowers.
-Accounts receivable are reported net of allowance for doubtful accounts of \$33,945 as of June 30, 2022.
+Accounts receivable are reported net of allowance for doubtful accounts of \$199,395 and \$33,945 as of June 30, 2023, and 2022, respectively.
 Management's estimate of the allowance is based on historical collection experience and a review of the current status of fees receivable.